 Comparison Is The Thief of Joy

-We all have our personal favorite comparison past time.
+We all have our personal favorite comparison past time:

 - Or maybe wanting to reach out to someone you met at an event or at the yoga studio.
 You hear that little voice in your head tell you, “She’s probably too busy/isn’t interested/doesn’t like me enough.”

-But we’ve got to get a handle on this comparison beast and stop feeding it.
-Otherwise, we’ll never move forward and do the things in life we were meant to do.
+But we’ve got to get a handle on this comparison beast and stop feeding it, otherwise, we’ll never move forward and do the things in life we were meant to do.

-Today, to help you out of the chains of comparison I’m sharing three super-beneficial tips.
+Today, to help you out of the chains of comparison I’m sharing seven super-beneficial tips.
 These are the same three tips I use whenever I hear that awful voice of comparison try to take over my thoughts and actions and stomp on my unique brilliance.

 1. There’s A Personal Message Here To Help You Move Forward